Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Also known as the Garden in Europe, Springs Garden Keukenof is the world’s largest flower garden, and also one of the world’s most beautiful.
-More than seven tulips, daffodils and hyacinths grace this 32-hectare park in the small town of Lisse, about a 40-minute drive southwest of Amsterdam in an area referred to as the “Dune and Bulb Region.”
+Also known as the Garden in Europe, Springs Garden Keukenhof is the world’s largest flower garden, and also one of the world’s best spots to see colorful flowers.
+More than seven tulips, daffodils and hyacinths grace this 80-acre park in the small town of Lisse, about a 40-minute drive southwest of Amsterdam in an area referred to as the “Dune and Bulb Region.”
 Open annually from mid-March to mid-May, if you’re hoping to view the colorful tulips, mid-April is usually your best bet.
 The garden also features a number of restaurants and cafes in addition to offering bike and boat tours.

 Just a 40-minute drive from Dublin in the breathtaking Wicklow Mountains, you’ll discover the grand gardens and Palladian villa of Powerscourt, constructed in the 18th-century across 47 acres.
 This sublime blend of strikingly green parkland, walled enclosures, ponds, waterfalls, statuary and ornamental lakes, together with their secret hollows are a delight to behold.
 Cascading terraces and formal landscapes were planned with carefully designed paths framed by the beauty of the surrounding mountains.
 Powerscourt House offers a range of craft and interior shops focused on Irish design, while the Avoca Terrace Café serves up Irish artisan home-cooked fare.

-One of the top display gardens in the world, Butchart Gardens, located on Vancouver Island in the capitol of British Columbia known as the “City of Gardens,” offers incredible natural beauty that is sure to take your breath away.
-Open year round and occupying 55 acres with brilliant floral displays, this is a dazzling example of a successful reclamation project.
+One of the top display gardens in the world, The Butchart Gardens on Vancouver Island — known as Canada’s “City of Gardens” — offers incredible natural beauty that is sure to take your breath away.
+Open year-round and occupying a total of 135 acres of brilliant floral displays, this is a dazzling example of a successful reclamation project.
 The land, once used by Portland Cement, was transformed by Jennie Butchart, the wife of the company’s owner, filling the space with soil from nearby farms.
-Her vision ultimately expanded into the 22-hectare tract seen today, filled with 700 varieties of plants in bloom from March to October.
+Her vision ultimately expanded into the 55-acre tract open for public viewing today, filled with 700 varieties of plants in bloom from March to October.
 Visitors can also sip afternoon tea or enjoy fine dining while taking in picturesque garden views.

 If you thought the desert was a lifeless landscape, you’ll quickly change your mind by visiting the Desert Botanical Gardens in Phoenix, with its magnificent 17,000 species of desert plants as well as a 13,700-square-foot research center.
 The 140-acre garden, of which 55 acres are cultivated, feature plants suited to the arid climate of the Sonoran and other deserts, including an extensive sample of cacti, agave and other succulents.
 Its two-acre wildflower exhibit bursts with color in the spring while butterflies take flight in a covered pavilion.
 Visit in March or April and you’ll catch the peak blooms of wildflowers like desert lupine and Mexican poppies.

 Renowned as the most authentic Japanese gardens outside of Japan, this 5.5-acre oasis near Portland’s Rose Garden in Washington Park, attracts thousands of visitors annually from all corners of the globe.
 The late landscape architect Takuma Tono created this garden based on traditions from his native land borrowing from Shinto, Taoist and Buddhist philosophies.
-It contains five distinct Japanese gardens: Strolling Pond Garden, the Tea Garden, Natural Garden, Flat Garden and the Sand and Stone Garden, with pagodas, bridges and an authentic teahouse punctuating the picturesque landscape.
+It contains five distinct Japanese gardens with pagodas, bridges and an authentic teahouse punctuating the picturesque landscape.
 Visit in the spring and you can see the brilliant pink blossoms of the weeping cherry in the Flat Garden, while autumn brings a spectacle of color in the Natural Garden.

 This internationally renowned garden and preserve came to life in the 1950s thanks to a timber magnate and his wife.
 The lush island sanctuary, just a short ferry ride from downtown Seattle, exemplifies the beauty of the Pacific Northwest.
 Its 150 acres are a unique blend of natural woodlands and meticulously landscaped gardens, including a Japanese Garden, a Reflection Pool, Moss Garden and the founders’ former estate home.
 A self-guided network of paths will take you from the carpeted floor of the Moss Garden to the soaring heights of a hemlock forest, western red cedar and Douglas fir.
 Bird lovers will love the opportunity to spot great blue herons, kingfishers and trumpeter swans.
 Beautiful vistas can also be had from the overlook across Puget Sound to the Cascade Mountain Range and beyond.

-Here, seven themed gardens surround a magnificent pink Venice-style villa located in the seaside town of Saint-Jean-Cap-Ferrat in southeast France.
+At Gardens of the Villa Éphrussi de Rothschild, beautiful themed gardens surround a magnificent pink Venice-style villa located in the seaside town of Saint-Jean-Cap-Ferrat in southeast France.
 The main attraction is the French Garden, with its dancing fountain and Temple of Love replicating the Trianon at Versailles.
-The meandering pathways also take visitors to a lily-pad filled pool, a lapidary garden, Japanese garden, Florentine garden, exotic gardens and a Provencal garden, dotted with olive trees and lavender.
+The meandering pathways also take visitors to a lily-pad filled pool, a lapidary garden, a Japanese garden, Florentine garden, exotic gardens and a Provencal garden, dotted with olive trees and lavender.

 One of Tokyo’s grandest and oldest Japanese gardens, located adjacent to Tokyo Dome City, Koishikawa Korakuen features an appealing display of ponds, stones, walking trails and manmade hills which offer great vantage points from which to view the stunning garden.
 Especially delightful in the fall, the fiery red and brilliant orange hues of Japanese maples and golden yellow ginkgo trees are at their best, providing a wealth of picture-perfect backdrops.